njjms/blog/_posts/2018-12-14-websites-for-stats-people.markdown

 Once you have built your jekyll site using `bundle` all that's left to do is restart nginx, which you can do using `sudo nginx -s reload`!

 Now all you have to really worry about is getting a cool domain name.
+I purchased mine from `namecheap` and then configured the advanced DNS options to point to the IP address of my VPS.